G4CMP/G4CMP/CONTRIBUTING.md

 ## New Features

-Contributors should make a named feature branch in this repository (rather than a fork), branching from the HEAD of **develop** branch:
+After creating a JIRA tickets, contributors should make a named feature branch (with the name corresponding to the ticket number) in this repository (rather than a fork), branching from the HEAD of **develop** branch:
 ```
   git checkout develop
   git pull
-  git checkout -b <branch-name>
+  git checkout -b G4CMP-NNN
 ```

 Contributors should push their code changes directly back to the repository,